dsccommunity/ActiveDirectoryDsc/README.md

   * The helper function script file MSFT_xADCommon.ps1 was renamed to MSFT_xADCommon.psm1 to be a module script file instead.
 This makes it possible to report code coverage for the helper functions ([issue #201](https://github.com/PowerShell/xActiveDirectory/issues/201)).
+  * xADDomain is now capable of setting the forest and domain functional level ([issue #187](https://github.com/PowerShell/xActiveDirectory/issues/187)).

 ### 2.18.0.0